-- 1/4 cup dark cocoa powder (I use Hershey's Special Dark)
+- 1/2 cup dark cocoa powder, sifted (I use Hershey's Special Dark)

 - Oven to 325F

-- Stir in the chocolate chips and turn the dough out onto a board and form into an smooth 8" log.
+- Fold in the chocolate chips and turn the dough out onto a board dusted with cocoa powder.
 The dough will be sticky.